Feature request #62

 Qgis only supports postgres keys of type int

-Added by Gavin Macaulay - about 18 years ago.
-Updated over 12 years ago.
+Added by Gavin Macaulay - over 18 years ago.
+Updated almost 13 years ago.

 Status:Closed